-General and administrative expense increased \$968,220 to \$2,704,525 in the first quarter of 2008 from \$1,736,305 in the first quarter of 2007.
-As a percentage of revenue, general and administrative expenses increased 1.8% from 9.5% in the first quarter of 2007 to 11.3% in the first quarter of 2008.
-The primary sources of such increase were expenses related to increased staff levels related to growth, recruiting, relocation and consulting costs, as well as accounting services, marketing and occupancy expense.
+2008 from \$3,646,946 in the first half of 2007.
+As a percentage of revenue, general and administrative expenses increased 0.8% in the first quarter of 2008 and 1.3% in the first half of 2008 over the respective periods in 2007.
+The primary sources of such increases were expenses related to recruiting, relocation and consulting costs, as well as accounting services and marketing expense.
 We undertook an ambitious recruiting plan to upgrade our overall restaurant management teams, particularly in our Kansas/Missouri markets.
-These increases were partially offset by decreases in insurance, non-cash stock-based compensation and repair and maintenance expense.
-Non-cash stock based compensation included in general and administrative expense was \$103,585 and \$136,236 in the first quarters of 2008 and 2007, respectively.
+These increases were partially offset by decreases in insurance, non-cash stock-based compensation and an adjustment of \$169,242 for the portion of our gift card obligation for which we believe the likelihood of redemption is remote.
+Non-cash stock based compensation included in general and administrative expense was \$118,671 and \$258,155 in the second quarters of 2008 and 2007, respectively, and \$222,256 and \$384,391 in the first half of 2008 and 2007, respectively.

 As we continue to expand our restaurant chain, we will closely monitor our general and administrative expense while seeking to preserve an infrastructure that remains suitable for our anticipated growth.
 We plan to add personnel as needed, specifically district operators, to provide better oversight of operations and we plan to continue to improve our recruiting, training and retention initiatives.
-While our general and administrative expense may increase in the near term as we reinforce our current infrastructure, we expect such expense will decrease as a percentage of revenue in the long term due to economies of scale.
+While our general and administrative expense may increase in the near term as many of our new recruits complete their training, we expect such expense will decrease as a percentage of revenue in the long term due to economies of scale.